rebelsky/csc207c/_eboards/eboard08-2.md

 connections.
 Our learning specialists have taught me that "recall practice" is one of the best ways to develop knowledge.

-So not "Generic types" but rather
+So not just "Generic types" but rather

 > A generic type looks like `public class Foo<T>`.
 Throughout the code in the class, I can use `T` as a type.
 When I create a new